 - It’s harder to identify mental pain vs physical.
 Pay attention to body language.
 It reveals a lot.

 - Social media complicates matters.
 Stop hurtful conversations when you see them.
 If you choose not to, certainly don’t contribute to them.

 - Inclusion Matters in the workplace, home, everywhere!

 As you can imagine, the episode changed our lives.

 We are both more sensitive to the topics of inclusion, bullying, and lack of kindness in general.
 Our eyes are wide open to see situations more clearly.
-“See Something, Say Something’ is not just a saying, but rather an action that we take seriously.
+“See Something, Say Something’ is not just a cliche, but rather an action that we take seriously.
 While it wasn’t directly related to bullying, my daughter’s friend recently committed suicide.
-It’s a stark reminder that many people take their own life or go through a deep depression because they feel unworthy, misunderstood and alone.
+It’s a stark reminder that many people take their own life or go through a deep depression because they feel unworthy, misunderstood, and alone.
 Bullying contributes to these feelings.
 We have no tolerance for it.
 We trust our instincts and speak up when appropriate.